SOHALIYAJAY/Complaint-Civic-Issue-Reporting-System/README.md

 ## Database migrations & seeding

-If using Django:

 ```bash
 python manage.py migrate
 python manage.py loaddata initial_data.json  # if you have a fixture
 ```

-If using Prisma or TypeORM for TypeScript, use their migration commands — replace these placeholders with the commands your repo uses.

 ## API (example)